 Thomas W. Ryan, AIA, NCARB

-Prior to founding TWRA, Tommy Ryan was a Designer at Richard Meier & Partners, and an Associate at Christoff Finio Architecture in New York.
-While there, he led award-winning projects for institutions such as the New Museum of Contemporary Art, Socrates Sculpture Center, The Brooklyn Historical Society and The Philadelphia Art Museum in addition to completing a number of private residential commissions.
+Prior to founding TWRA in 2013, Thomas Ryan was an Associate at Christoff:Finio Architecture and Richard Meier & Partners in New York.
+While there, he led award-winning projects for institutions such as the New Museum of Contemporary Art, Socrates Sculpture Center, The Brooklyn Historical Society, and The Philadelphia Art Museum in addition to completing a number of private residential commissions.

-Ryan is a recipient of the Deborah Norden Prize from The Architectural League of New York, and a Design Research Grant from the National Endowment for the Arts.
+Thomas Ryan is a recipient of the Deborah Norden Prize from The Architectural League of New York, and a Design Research Grant from the National Endowment for the Arts.
 At NCSU, he was co-editor of The Student Publication and was awarded the Faculty Design Prize and Henry Kamphoefner Fellowship for highest graduate achievement.